miller/grunt-responsive-images-converter/README.md

 })
 ```
 The result after running task will be written to `tmp/dest_equal_src.md`.

+## Notice
+At present, browsers don't support the responsive image tech well, you may need use the [picturefill](http://scottjehl.github.io/picturefill/) to polyfill.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).